Establishing parameters feels good when it comes to eating because it gives us guidelines in attempts to simplify the chaos we have made of food.

 In part 1 of my blog post The Hunger Games, I discuss this mindset dilemma in which some people think being starving all the time equates to success.
 Hunger for sure does not indicate victory but it is not something to fear either.

 I often have clients tell me, “But if I eat breakfast I am hungry for the rest of the day.”
 I respond, “Good.
 Your body is meant to be hungry.”

 Hunger is not the issue, self control is.
 Learning to adapt to the discomfort of hunger from time to time and how to control eating when hungry are good practices to adopt.

 Eating more often gives you more opportunity to overeat.

-When our willpower is shot and our self control is limited (which it is these days) why would we so often give ourselves more and more chances to eat, and overeat?
+When our willpower is shot and our self control is limited (which it is these days) why would we so often give ourselves more and more chances to eat (and overeat) throughout the day?
 More and more chances to have to make decisions!

 Eating every few hours keeps your body in a chronic state of digestion.